 If you are looking for a nice place to eat traditional food, we will make a reservation in Lido restaurant located near the Riga Cathedral.
-The restaurant has a medieval style to it with live acoustic music and wooden furniture.
+The restaurant has a medieval style to it, with live acoustic music and wooden furniture.
 It serves homemade food where you can share plates.
 All of the food provided is reasonably priced and delicious.

 Cesis (Half Day)

 After spending a day exploring the city, it is time to go out and explore smaller towns.
-Cesis makes a great day trip from the capital which is only 2 hours bus ride away.
+Cesis makes a great day trip from the capital, which is only 2 hour's bus ride away.
 Cesis is a beautiful old town known for its medieval castle.

 Tartu (1 Night)

-Following a brief but rewarding time in Latvia, we continue on to Estonia and introduce ourselves to the final country in the Baltic with a visit to a university town of Tartu, considered to be the intellectual center of the country.
+Following a brief but rewarding time in Latvia, we continue on to Estonia and introduce ourselves to the final country in the Baltic with a visit to the university town of Tartu, considered to be the intellectual center of the country.

 One of the things worth checking out is the Tartu Dome Church on top of the hill.
 The beauty of this church is not that it has been beautifully renovated.

-On the contrary, the church is mostly left in ruin which was a good change from all the renovated churches you find all over Europe.
-You can also go up one of the towers but unfortunately, it was closed in winter when I was there.
+On the contrary, the church is mostly left in ruin, which was a good change from all the renovated churches you find all over Europe.
+You can also go up one of the towers, but unfortunately, it was closed in winter when I was there.

 Tallinn (2 Nights)

-There are plenty of cafes, restaurants and beautiful architecture surrounding the square so be sure to spend an hour or two exploring the square.
-The square is nice and all but the highlight of the city is the medieval castle on top of the hill and its surrounding.
+There are plenty of cafes, restaurants, and beautiful architecture surrounding the square, so be sure to spend an hour or two exploring the square.
+The square is nice, and all, but the highlight of the city is the medieval castle on top of the hill and its surrounding.
 Before we make our way up there, be sure to drop by the St Nicholas church on your way towards the hill.

-There are plenty of places to see on the hill such as the Toompea castle and the St Mary's Cathedral but two of the most photogenic places to go on the hill is the Kohtuotsa and Patkuli viewing platforms.
+There are plenty of places to see on the hill, such as the Toompea castle and the St Mary's Cathedral, but two of the most photogenic places to go on the hill is the Kohtuotsa and Patkuli viewing platforms.